-Trigger these additional requests by clicking the Find Me button, and then Allowing the site to access your current location:
+Trigger these additional requests by clicking Find Me in the app and then Allow in the popup that appears.
+This will allow the site to access your current location:

-Once the web app has a location to work with, clicking on the Find Nearby Wikipedia Entries button results in several additional Network requests.
+Once the web app has a location to work with, clicking Find Nearby Wikipedia Entries results in several additional network requests.
 You should see something like this: